 EIC partners are pulling together resources to do investigative research but also to develop tools and information design.
 EIC is building tools under a Free Software Licence and the lead developer is DER SPIEGEL IT department, but all EIC member organisations commit themselves to contribute.

-Journalismfund.eu manages the funds allocated to EIC by Adessium Foundation.
-EIC's stories are in no way assigned by the donor.
-The responsibility rests exclusively with the journalists.
+From 2017 to 2019 Journalismfund.eu managed the funds allocated to EIC by Adessium Foundation.
+EIC's stories were in no way assigned by the donor.
+The responsibility lay exclusively with the journalists.